linkpoolio/alphavantage-adapter/README.md

 **New Spec Run**

 Notice the parameters `function` and `symbol`.
-These are passed into the external adaptor by the node, they map up to the GET parameters on the documentation.
+These are passed into the external adapter by the node, they map up to the GET parameters on the documentation.
 ```
 curl -X POST -H 'Content-Type: application/json' -d '{"function": "TIME_SERIES_MONTHLY_ADJUSTED", "symbol": "MSFT"}' http://localhost:6688/v2/specs/<specId>/runs
 ```

 ### Contract Usage
-To use this adaptor within a Solidity contract, add the following keys to your ChainLink run:
+To use this adapter within a Solidity contract, add the following keys to your ChainLink run:
 ```
 ChainlinkLib.Run memory run = newRun(specId, this, "fulfill(bytes32,bytes32)");
 run.add("function", "TIME_SERIES_MONTHLY_ADJUSTED");